lespicker/tachyons-one-page-scroll/content/news/2019-03-07-extraction/index.md

 Extraction photography is when you isolate one tight aspect of a broader scene.
 I find that for me, and my clients, focusing on extraction photography is a terrific way to enhance ones skills by developing our eye for compositional elements.

 Take the lead image above as an example.
 I was shooting in a state park near my home on a cold, windy, overcast day.
 I tried to shoot a small stand of trees, but couldn't get the angle I wanted as recent rains and freezing temps made the area a quagmire.
-But, when I left my tripod and camera alone for a while and looked down, I found an extraction shot that floored me.
+But, when I left my tripod and camera alone for a while and looked down, I found an extraction shot that "floored" me.

 The leaves on the forest floor were decomposing and the gases released formed bubbles that were frozen in place.
-I grabbed  my tripod, put on a 7–200 lens and extracted that scene from the larger one.
+I grabbed  my tripod, put on a 70–200 lens and extracted that scene from the larger one.
 I like the painterly effect formed by the bubbles, leaves and ice.

 ### Other Extraction Categories